“Time passes on and the point is to learn how to live."

 A 2016 document from the Archdiocese of St. Louis on pastoral care for those experiencing same sex desires.

 Interdenominational Christian organizations are hustling hard to create resources and opportunities to equip the Church.
-Here are a few we like:
+They won't entirely align with Catholic doctrine, but we think there are still gems to mine here:

 Digital and print resources for parents and church leaders.